oneworq/js-technical-assignment/assignment-3/README.md

 2. Seed the Database with lots of data before final submission.
 3. Code should be hosted on a git repository, Github preferably.
 4. The API should be hosted on a live server (e.g. https://heroku.com)

+**What we'll be looking out for:**

+- Component architecture
+- Clean code
+- Data modelling
+- Proper use of Javascript data structures
+- Validation

 _As a bonus:_